ravraj196/Credit_card_report/README.md

 Excel: For initial data preprocessing.

-Python (optional): For advanced data analysis and automation.

 📂 Dataset

 The dataset includes:

-Transaction Data: Date, time, amount, merchant category, and payment method.
+Transaction Data: Date, time, amount, credit card details, and customer details.

 Customer Demographics: Age, income, location, and credit card type.

-Fraud Indicators: Flags for potential fraudulent transactions.

 📌 How to Use